c-mart/dontmoderateme/planning.md

 - One PostgreSQL container for both dev and testing databases

 ## Done
+- Check_daemon not checking new monitors very quickly
 - View for all events and checks, either across all monitors or for a specific monitor
 - Redesign dashboard
 - Restrict number of monitors user can create